Jean-Luc Mélenchon: Foreign policy

+China

+In line with France's one China policy, Mélenchon considers Taiwan to be a part of China.
+In 2026, he stated regarding Taiwan that "There is a problem, and it is up to the Chinese to resolve it.
+We must intervene politely and respectfully, so that it is done calmly.
+If they intervene, we will not get involved.
+If I am President of the Republic, we will never go to war with China".
+He added "we mustn't have a colonial relationship with China.
+We're no longer in the 19th century.
+We must come to an understanding with them".

 Germany

 Mélenchon is critical of German economic policies.
+In 2013, he said: "Nobody wants to be German.
+They are poorer, they die earlier, they don't have children.
+Even their migrants are fleeing, because no one wants to live with them."
 After writing a pamphlet against German policies in May 2015, Mélenchon declared: "But I'm not being anti-German.
 My aim is to rid my readers of any fascination with the so-called 'German model'.
 What a 'model', indeed!
 It is a mockery, a fake paradise, whose population suffers from increasing impoverishment and social violence.
 The fantasy of the 'German model' is the opium of the rich!"

 After the German Chancellor Angela Merkel described reform efforts so far in France and Italy as "insufficient" in December 2014, Mélenchon replied through Twitter in German and French: "Maul zu, Frau #Merkel !
 Frankreich ist frei.
 Occupez-vous de vos pauvres et de vos équipements en ruines !" ("Shut your mouth, Mrs. Merkel!
 France is free.
 Take care of your poor and your ruined equipment.")
 In reaction to the 2015 Greek bailout referendum on the Greek sovereign debt crisis in early July 2015, he said that the "right-wing German government" was primarily responsible for the aggravation of the crisis.